 What do these distributed campaigns look like?

 An organization wants to raise the minimum wage.
-Instead of sending a single petition to Congress, they create a Landing Page so that members can work to raise their local minimum wages.
-Petitions are created by regular members and then delivered to their city councils, mayors, town boards, etc.
+Instead of sending a single petition to Congress, they create a Landing Page so that supporters can work to raise their local minimum wages.
+Petitions are created by supporters and then delivered to their city councils, mayors, town boards, etc.

 - An organization wants to prevent the sale of a harmful pesticide.
-They create an effort targeting local hardware stores.
+They create an Effort targeting local hardware stores asking the franchise owners to not stock the pesticide.
 Members are able to search for their local store and lead local campaigns.

 Efforts and Landing Pages share a lot of the same code – they actually used to be the same feature.
 We separated them into two features to make the difference between the two campaign models clearer.
 However, we've found that organizations often want to run a campaign that combines elements of both Efforts and Landing Pages, so we're in the process of merging the features back together.

 That said, Efforts are generally used when the organization has a complete or partial list of targets in mind.
-Often these targets are used by admins to pre-create petitions, which members are then encouraged to lead.
+Often these targets are added by admins, petitions are pre-created, and supporters are then recruited to lead their local campaign.

 |Feature||How it works in Efforts||How it works in Landing Pages|